A copy of this memo was first published here by the CFA Institute. June 2021.

 Your potential alpha isn’t just where the map differs from the territory.
 It’s where the map differs from the territory and where other investors are misusing that map.

-Continuing in the wake of the previous memo, let’s examine the balance sheet.
+Continuing in the wake of the previous memo, let’s examine the balance sheet, WACC, and the market value of equity.

 Counting the Whole Balance Sheet